opencog/sensory/Architecture.md

 ### ROS
 The Robot Operating System (ROS) already implements half of the ideas described above.
-It has explict sensor devices, and explicit motors, each of which can be hooked up to others for perception and action.
+It has explicit sensor devices, and explicit motors, each of which can be hooked up to others for perception and action.
 The hookups take the form of unix UDP pipes, although recent ROS has moved to a message-passing system.
 Once a network pipe is connected (linked)